Gramophone (film): Plot

-His childhood friend, Jennifer, also a hardworking Jewish girl, works in a hotel as a cleaner, likes his personality and loves him, but her grandfather, Gregorious Gregory, and her whole family, other than Sara, Gregory's sister, dislikes him and his father.
+His childhood friend, Jennifer, also a hardworking Jewish girl, works in a hotel as a cleaner, likes his personality and loves him, but her grandfather, Gregorious Gregory, and her whole family, other than Sara, Gregory's daughter, dislikes him and his father.
 When their family got the chance to immigrate to Israel through the Law of Return, in condition to marry someone from Israel, was shattered when Sara falls in love with Ravindranath.
 Same kind of proposal was received by Jennifer, to marry Isahakh.
 So, he also doesn't want to repeat the same history of Jennifer loving Sachi.
 And for that sake, he always try to keep Jennifer away from Sachi.